bigfix/developer.bigfix.com/site/pages/relevance/guide/session/wakeonlaninspectors.md

 ---

-## BES Wakeonlan Status
+## BES WakeOnlan Status

 These Windows Inspectors return the status of the BES WakeOnLan feature.

-Click [here](/relevance/reference/bes-wakeonlan-status.html) to access the page describing to these inspectors.
+Click [here](/relevance/reference/bes-wakeonlan-status.html) to access the page describing these inspectors.

 **Examples**